Published on Friday, 30 Dec, 2016

 Every year at Christmastime I gather with a bunch of friends/colleagues and our partners to celebrate what has come to be known as TSXMAS.
 It’s our Christmas party, a rare chance for everyone to catch up in the physical realm, and a good excuse to eat, drink, and make merry.
 After a Summer group gathering in Suffolk we branched out from our typical Christmas London meeting spot and instead spent the weekend in the region of our collective’s most Southerly dweller – Brighton.
 Needless to say an excellent time was had by all, and after quite some time away from that part of the world it was lovely to have a reason to return.
 Oli, Darren, and Paul, thank you for not only being amazingly smart UX and data people who are always a huge help professionally, but also for being excellent friends too.

 Which brings me nicely onto wrapping up.
-I’ve had a truly excellent year both personally and professionally, which I’m going to be documenting in a separate 2016 reflections post (coming soon!).
-I’m still taking a bit of time off until into the New Year, but if anyone would like to discuss any exciting projects that you have on the horizon for 2017 my emails are always open – hello at recordssoundthesame dot com if you’d like to chat.
+I’ve had a truly excellent year both personally and professionally, which I’m going to be documenting in a separate 2016 reflections post on my personal site.
+I’m still taking a bit of time off until into the New Year, but if anyone would like to discuss any exciting projects that you have on the horizon for 2017 emails are always open – hello at recordssoundthesame dot com if you’d like to chat.